18F/18f.gsa.gov/_posts/2016-05-17-reimagining-federal-websites-with-the-draft-us-web-design-standards.md

 find it.
 Inspiration for me usually happens after designing something horrible for the 20th time and almost quitting.
-I am always looking for it though on design blogs, Dribbble, Behance, etc. Some would say inspiration comes when you least expect it; walking, in the shower, on vacation, doing something mundane.
+I am always looking for it though on design blogs, Dribbble, Behance, etc. Some would say inspiration comes when you least expect it: walking, in the shower, on vacation, doing something mundane.
 But that spontaneous design inspiration only comes to me when my brain deconstructs designs I've seen, and pieces together a combination of many designs.
 So being